 on the east coast is known as the hippie capital of Australia

-Surf, chilling out on the beach, music and good vibes
+Few days surfing, chilling out on the beach, listening to the music and good vibes

 Where to eat?